leblocks/lazy-eye-blocks/README.md

 I have a lazy eye myself.
 I was born with a huge difference in sight between the eyes.
 It was only diagnosed, when I was seven.
 Now I'm an adult, and, as a result of brain suppression, my right eye is working on just 60% of its ability.
 Once, I stumbled upon an [article](https://www.medicalnewstoday.com/articles/259547.php) on the lazy eye treatment, recommending a game that helps.
 After a proper search, I found a few apps for mobile devices, but nothing to use online and free of charge.
 And so I decided to do it myself.
 Here are my goals:
  - make the lazy eye blocks game accessible from maximum amount of devices

-## Development
-Actually this is a huge refactoring\rework of my old version of  [this exercise tool](https://github.com/leblocks/leblocks.github.io)
-Old version was written when I had no idea about modern web development tools such as eslint, babel and webpack.
-Now I'm trying to utilise power of those tools to create small, with no external dependencies lazy eye treatment tool.

 ### Installation
 * Install dependencies with ```npm install```
 * Run development server: ```npm run start```